open62541/open62541-www/doc/master/_sources/client.rst.txt

        UA_UserTokenPolicy userTokenPolicy;

-If the EndpointDescription has not been defined, the ApplicationURI constrains the servers considered in the FindServers service and the Endpoints considered in the GetEndpoints service.
+If the EndpointDescription has not been defined, the ApplicationURI filters the servers considered in the FindServers service and the Endpoints considered in the GetEndpoints service.

-If empty the applicationURI is not used to filter.

 .. code-block:: c